MaddyHite/MaddyHite.github.io/README.md

 # About Me

  Welcome to my portfolio!
 My name is Maddy Hite and I am sophomore Journalism and Theatre major at Lehigh University.
-I have grown up around sports, they are my passion and my portfolio explores my interest at a deeper level through these projects I have created.
+I have grown up around sports, they are my passion, and my portfolio explores my interest at a deeper level through the projects I have created below.
 If you want to know more about me please feel free to check out [my LinkedIn](https://www.linkedin.com/feed/)

 ![Formal Photo](https://github.com/MaddyHite/MaddyHite.github.io/blob/master/imageedit_4_8435498449.png?raw=true)